sebastien-p/jQuery.hasEventListener/README.md

 **You are a developer and can improve `hasEventListener` by yourself ?**

 Go ahead, it could save me a lof of time !
-Feel free to fork it,send me your work or a pull request on Github or whatever ...
+Feel free to fork it, send me your work or a pull request on Github or whatever ...

 Demo
 ----

-A quick demo that you even can play with is available [here on jsFiddle](http://jsfiddle.net/2Gy8U/5/).
+A quick demo that you even can play with is available [here on jsFiddle](http://jsfiddle.net/sebastienp/eHGqB/).

 Setup (HTML5 not required)